 Should we embrace hybrids and let go of skeuomorphism when looking at creative talent?

-A good example is the emulation of a mirror click and film rewind sound in an modern digital compact camera.
-Those sounds wouldn’t be present as those cameras have no moving mirror nor film but were artificially inserted to create a resemblance with its known predecessor.
+A good example is the emulation of a mirror click and film rewind sound in a modern digital compact camera.
+Those sounds wouldn’t be present as those cameras have no moving mirror nor film, but were artificially inserted to create a resemblance with its known predecessor.

 There are many other examples one can think of.
 Fireplaces in houses with central heating.
 Ornamental door knockers.
 Mobile phones with old phone ringtones.
 Instagram filters.

 It is a rather common occurrence in the times we live in, where change is a established constant.
 Skeuomorphism when good is thought to help us understand the correlation between the new and what came before it.

 But it can also be a problem and hinder progress.
 It can be a sign of one’s inability to move one’s perception of a problem forward.

 One occurrence of bad skeuomorphism happens in apple’s IOS design philosophy where, for example, the notes apps looks like notepads and address books with stitches.
 So much so, it may be one of the reasons they’ve fired one of their executives.

 More relevantly for the purpose of this post, another example of bad skeuomorphism is the way advertising agencies look into interactive creative talent.